yoasyo25/career-development-curriculum/module_four/cold_outreach_ii.md

 [Slides for this lesson](https://docs.google.com/presentation/d/1DNPivOJBUUnWlwD-n-2K9dysidWPyVFaqCvMmy87Irw/edit?usp=sharing)

+### Session Structure:
+* Opening: objectives, deliverables, recap on cold outreach/networking and the why (8 mins)
+* Cold Outreach Overview (20 mins)
+* Meetup Speaker Overview (10 mins)
+* Technical Blog Post Overview (10 mins)
+* Work time (10 mins)
+* Closing (2 mins)

 ### Objectives
-* Understand the purpose of cold outreach in regards to your job search
+* Understand the purpose of cold outreach and networking in regards to your job search
 * Discuss how to leverage the network you have to find new relationships
-* Implement strategies to write effective emails
+* Implement strategies to write effective outreach emails OR research Meetups to speak at OR brainstorm ideas for a technical blog post

 ### Deliverable
-For this deliverable, you have options to choose from.
+For this deliverable, you have 3 options to choose from.
 To fulfill the deliverable requirement, you only need to submit documentation of 1 option although you're absolutely encouraged to do more than one.
-Whichever option you choose, you'll need to submit your deliverable via via the [PD submissions repo](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions).
-All three of these options are meant to push you out of your comfort zone when it comes to the job search -- blindly submitting resumes is not the way to go in the tech industry.
-These options are meant to help you start forming meaningful connections to lead to increased exposure in the industry and more job leads.
+Whichever option you choose, you'll need to submit your deliverable via the [PD submissions repo](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions).
+All three of these options are meant to push you out of your comfort zone when it comes to the role of networking in your job search -- *blindly submitting resumes is not the way to go in the tech industry.* These options are meant to help you start forming meaningful connections that will lead to increased exposure in the industry and more job leads.
 Check each option for specific due dates:

 #### Option 1: Cold Outreach
-Provide a synopsis of 6 cold outreach interactions following these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cold_outreach_deliverable_guidelines.md) by **Monday of Week 5**
+Start to meet others in the industry through informal research conversations.
+How do you meet them?
+Send them a cold outreach email and then set up a coffee meeting.
+To fulfill this deliverable, provide a synopsis of 6 cold outreach interactions following these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cold_outreach_deliverable_guidelines.md) by **Monday of Week 5**

 A suggested way to break down completing this deliverable: